Private Business

 (Scroll down to read more about the concept of the gaze.)

-A swan lies quietly in the garbage, radiant in its own beauty.
-It seems foolish to build a nest in such a place — surrounded by waste and ruin — and yet: what do you realise you can do?
-What can you do?
+The Fool explores an inevitable — perhaps even necessary — state of mind.
+To be a fool is to remain open: to the world, to contradiction, to beauty in unlikely places.
+A swan lies quietly amid the garbage, radiant in its own beauty.
+It seems foolish to build a nest in such a place — surrounded by waste and ruin — and yet questions arise: What do you find yourself able to do?
+What options appear available?
 What do you want to do?
 And what do you actually do?

-(C-type print 110 x 70cm) God is love
+Title: God is love

 The photograph was placed at the far end of the gallery.
 The title appears as a tattoo on her body.

 A documentation of a scarring, accompanied by an explanatory text mounted on the wall.
 You hold a conception — an ideology, a belief, a position in a political discussion.
-But sometimes, an experience cuts through the belief behind that conception.
+But sometimes an experience cuts through the belief that underpins that conception.
+This is how I work.

-Theories of The Gaze have contributed to a deeper understanding of self-representation and are central to discussions about the role of vision in art and society — especially for visual artists.
+Theories of the gaze have contributed to a deeper understanding of self‑representation and are central to discussions about the role of vision in art and society — especially for visual artists.

 Så här svarar Kulturministern angående fotot ”Corner” i Skövde.